Kurotaku-sama/unraid.user.scripts.enhanced/README.md

 ![Settings Page](images/page_settings.png)
 *Settings interface*

+---

 ## Disclaimer

 This plugin is provided as-is without warranty.
 The developer cannot be held responsible for any data loss or system instability.
 Always maintain backups of important scripts and configurations.

 ---

+## Notes

-**Note**: This plugin enhances but does not replace the original User Scripts functionality.
-All core scripting capabilities remain provided by the original plugin.
+- This plugin enhances but does not replace the original User Scripts functionality. <br>All core functions are only provided by the original plugin.

+- If you uninstall the plugin, all configuration and category data will be deleted. <br>
+Therefore, it's recommended to back up the config and categories beforehand if you plan to reinstall the plugin later.<br>
+You can restore them by placing the backed-up files into
+<code>/boot/config/plugins/user.scripts.enhanced</code>.

+---

+## Known Issues

+- Rapidly refreshing the page multiple times in a short period can  cause the page to load slow.
+This is due to the PHP script responsible for reading the category data being overwhelmed, which may result in a delay before all scripts and categories are displayed correctly.